How much Olive oil should we consume?

 And now let’s see why

 First of all, according to calories daily income, fat should represent 30%, which on average means 60-100 gr fat per day.
-Mas, not only fats can make us fat but also too much protein or carbohydrates.
+But, not only fats can make us fat but also too much protein or carbohydrates.
 Finally, too many calories make people fat and not fat itself.
 What we are recently taught to do is to calculate how many calories must be consumed daily (according to gender, age and activity) or to consult a doctor in case of obesity or health problems.

 The categories are: